Prismatik/dendritic/README.md

 Redbeard is a scaffolder and _light_ framework for HTTP APIs.
 It will give you the bones of an API using JSON Schema, Express and RethinkDB.

+Redbeard is designed to work in the Pirate stack, hence the name: Redbeard The Pirate.

+If you're unfamiliar, the Pirate stack is made up of:

+* REST
+* RethinkDB
+* React
+* Redux
+* Realtime

+(Get it?
+RRRRR)

 ## Development

 ### Requirements